 Curtain is an app that provides a safe solution to sharing your contact information online while keeping them secure.
 When you create your account with Curtain, an email generated to handle all your accounts.
 Multiple profiles allow you to share information tailored for a group of platforms all while your information is stored encrypted on Curtain Cloud.

-Design a system that can work as a secure bank for your information.
+Surely not all websites have the best security practices in place to prevent our information to be scattered all over the web, given they won’t be the ones abusing it at the first place.
+A possible solution is designing a system that can work as a secure bank for your information.
 The product should provide high level of encryption while storing the personal data on a secure server.
 Online services will then request to access the required information from the platform.
 The distributed information will be decrypted only by those third party services that the user has approved.
 No personal information will be stored on these online services.

 Our current era has been dubbed as the ‘Information Age’ and as such, information is all valuable, accessible, and plentiful.
 While the evolution of online platforms and social media brings entertainment, knowledge and convenience it struggles to provide the very basic human right to privacy.

 There is no doubt that big companies like Google, and Facebook rely heavily on users' information.
 However, with the rise of privacy concerns they are looking for ways to appear respectful and mindful of sharing users' data.